usnistgov/MJPdes/README.md

                                     :w {:m1 1.0, :m2 2.0, :m3 1.5, :m4 1.0, :m5 1.0}})}})
 ```

-The ExpoMachine, Buffer and JobType forms need a bit more explanation:
+The ExpoMachine, Buffer and JobType forms create objects of the type named.
+The details of these objects are as follows:

 ```clojure
 (map->ExpoMachine {:lambda 0.1 :mu 0.9 :W 1.2 })